doubleodd/website/src/intro.md

 *Twisted Edwards curves* use a different kind of polynomial equation (of degree 4) that leads to the shape shown here; the point addition rule is somewhat different and harder to represent on a picture (I won't try).
-They are still curves, though, and therefore they can be turned into a Weierstraß curves with a birational transform on coordinates.
+They are still elliptic curves, though, and therefore they can be turned into a Weierstraß curves with a birational transform on coordinates.
 As Weierstraß curves, twisted Edwards curves become *Montgomery curves* (which were historically discovered before Edwards curves).
 A well-known Montgomery curve is Curve25519 (defined over the field of integers